Ticks & Lyme Disease Prevention

 - See other types of ticks found in Fairfax County.

-- Avoid direct contact with ticks.
+- Minimize direct contact with ticks.
 Avoid wooded and bushy areas with high grass and leaf litter and walk in the center of trails.
 Learn how to maintain a tick-free yard.

 - Use a repellent containing DEET.
-Repellents with DEET can be applied to exposed skin to help repel ticks.
+Repellents with DEET can be applied to exposed skin and clothing to help repel ticks.
 Follow the label instructions.

 - Wear long, loose-fitting, light-colored clothing.
 Wear long-sleeved shirts and long pants.
 Tuck your pants into your socks and your shirt into your pants so ticks don't have easy access to your skin.
 It's easier to see ticks when they are crawling on light-colored clothes.

-- Check for ticks.
+- Do a tick check.
 While outside, take breaks to check yourself for ticks.
 Bathe or shower as soon as possible after coming indoors (preferably within two hours) to wash off and more easily find ticks that are crawling on you.
 Do a thorough check at the end of the day; use a mirror or have someone help you check the hard-to-see places on your body.